League Format

 Registration Anytime Required - closes a week before the submission deadline.

-Resubmissions Up to 10 per year Cannot resubmit
+Resubmissions Up to 3 times Cannot resubmit

 Expected Time Commitment 1 Hour 5+ Hours